An extended Demazure product on integer permutations via min-plus matrix multiplication: Applications to curves and graphs

 This locus is called a \emph{Brill--Noether locus}.
 These loci play a central role in the theory of algebraic curves.
 So these transmission loci provide a reframing, and generalization, of Brill--Noether loci.

 In another direction, there has been substantial recent interest in \emph{Hurwitz--Brill--Noether theory}, which concerns the classification of line bundles on a general $k$-gonal curve of genus $g$.
 See for example \cite{larsonLarsonVogt} and the references therein.
-The principle objects of study are \emph{splitting loci} $W^{\vec{e}}(C)$, for $k$-gonal curves $C$.
+The principal objects of study are \emph{splitting loci} $W^{\vec{e}}(C)$, for $k$-gonal curves $C$.
 Transmission loci are a useful tool for studying these loci in a special case: if $(C,p,q)$ is a $k$-gonal curve with $p,q$ points of total ramification for the degree-$k$ cover $\pi: C \to \PP^1$, then for every splitting type $\vec{e}$ there exists an \emph{extended $k$-affine permutation} $\gamma_{\vec{e}}$ such that

 The utility of this reframing is that transmission loci are very well-suited to induction arguments, once the Demazure product is in hand.
-We sketch the reason here without proofs or references, as it is the subject of forthcoming work (I am happy to provide a draft to any interested readers).

 The construction of transmission permutations and transmission loci can be generalized in a natural way to chains of smooth curves.
-An analogous construction, of splitting loci on certain chains of $k$-gonal curves, is described in \cite[\S 3]{larsonLarsonVogt}.
-Briefly, this generalization is defined in such a way that, in a one-parameter family of smooth curves degenerating to a chain, we require that dimension bounds hold for \emph{all} extensions of the line bundle from the general fiber.
-The permutation $\tau_\cL^{p,q}$ is upper semicontinuous (``upper'' in the Bruhat order) in families.
 The Demazure product provides a ``gluing'' operation.
 Precisely, if $(C_1, p_1, q_1), (C_2,p_2,q_2)$ are two twice-marked smooth curves, $X~=~C_1~\cup~C_2$ is the nodal curve obtained by gluing $q_1$ to $p_2$, and $\cL$ is a line bundle on $X$ restricting to $\cL_1$ on $C_1$ and $\cL_2$ on $C_2$, then

 \begin{rem} The apparently strange definition of $\tau^{p,q}_\cL$, in which $\st(a+1,b)$ appears rather than $\st(a,b)$, was chosen so that \eqref{eq:glueCurves} would be as simple and intuitive as possible. \end{rem} In other words, the transmission locus on a union of two curves (or chains of curves) decomposes: